 - Joint Ph.D. in Public Policy and Political Science

 The Political Science department regularly hosts events for alumni.
 Check the department's undergraduate Facebook page for updates.
-The Department posts information about alumni in Class Notes and Alumni News.
+The Department posts information about alumni in the newsletter and Alumni News.

 The IU College of Arts and Sciences organizes Alumni events.
 Check out the IU College Luminaries program, which connects students with the College's most influential, successful, and inspiring alumni.